sprestage/DoctorPatientTracker/README.md

 Ok, now edit the appointments_controller, right?

 Modified the create and update methods in the appointments_controller.
 This should all be configured correctly.
-Sadly, it still doesn't work.

-I'll pair with Nathaniel shortly and see where we can get.
-Tucking this on the backburner for now.
+Needed to correct some parameters and get my hashing right.
+It all works now.
+Yeay!!!